7 Sneaky Ways to Hide HDB Home Eyesores Like Wires and Pipes

 There are two methods with which you can conceal an inhouse rubbish chute: the traditional way and the not-so-traditional way.
 The former would be to simply stow it away in an under-the-sink cabinet or within a separate countertop, whereas the latter simply involves building a partition half-wall that shields the chute from plain sight.

 With box ups (or painted-over pipes), your bathroom might look presentable from the top.
-But don’t forget about the bottom, and by that we mean the drainage pipes underneath your sink.
+But don’t forget about the bottom – by which we mean the drainage pipes underneath your sink.

 There’s no shortage of fuss-free ways to hide this eyesore: you can either mask them with potted plants or simply place a laundry basket in front.
 However, building a counter or under-sink cabinet is still the most effective, and not to mention, the most practical trick in the books as it’ll also provide you with useful storage space.

-Power sockets as well as extension cables are a godsent, especially when you have to charge multiple devices at one go, but cable clutter?
+Power sockets, as well as extension cables, are a godsend, especially when you have to charge multiple devices at one go.
+But cable clutter?
 Not at all.

 So, if you’re looking for a way to hide these exposed wires, try this renovation idea that’ll also keep any related accessories – and even your power sockets – out of sight.
-With a flip-down bedside storage nook like this one (along with other tidy features), you’ll be able to sleep peacefully knowing that your home is free of eyesores!
+With a flip-down storage nook like this one (along with other tidy features) anywhere in your home, you can finally breathe a sigh of relief.